-- 2.25 We will play a leading role in facilitating the development of gas storage facilities at Larne.
+2.25 We will play a leading role in facilitating the development of gas storage facilities at Larne.
 During 2011-12 we will move forward regulatory arrangements.
-This will involve completing work on the gas storage regulatory framework and managing licence applications that may result. - 2.26 We will also implement EU Security of Supply regulations.
+This will involve completing work on the gas storage regulatory framework and managing licence applications that may result.